sanskriti-ss/bindingaffinity/FAST-master/model/3dcnn/readme.md

 `python main_eval.py  --data-dir /a/b/c  --mlhdf-fn data_ml.hdf  --model-path d/e/model_3dcnn_01.pth --complex-type 2 --save-pred --save-feat`

 Note that `model/3dcnn/data_reader.py` is a default data reader that reads our ML-HDF format described above.
 Please use your own data_reader to read your own format.

-#### Pre-trained weights (checkpoint files)

-We trained all of the networks above on [pdbbind 2016 datasets](http://www.pdbbind.org.cn).
-Particularly, we used general and refined datasets for training and validation, and evaluated the model on the core set (see sample_data/core_test.hdf).

-The checkpoint files for the models are made available under the Creative Commons BY 4.0 license.
-See the license section below for the terms of the license.
-The files can be found here: `ftp://gdo-bioinformatics.ucllnl.org/fast/pdbbind2016_model_checkpoints/`.

-Note that the new 3dcnn checkpoint for pytorch (model_checkpoint_3dcnn.tgz) was trained on pdbbind 2019 refined dataset.